Remote wipe Dropbox files from a lost or stolen computer

 You can remote wipe your Dropbox files from a computer the next time it comes online.
 The files will still be available on dropbox.com and the other devices you use with Dropbox.

-When you remote wipe your files from a computer, the computer immediately signs you out and stops syncing.
+When you remote wipe your files from a computer, the computer immediately logs you out and stops syncing.
 Dropbox then attempts to remove any Dropbox files from that computer when the computer is online and the desktop app is running.
 The removed files will still be available everywhere else you access your files in Dropbox.

 Remote wipe files from a computer

-To remote wipe Dropbox files from a computer, follow the steps to sign out remotely from your computer and check the box next to Delete files from [Account name] Dropbox the next time this computer comes online before the last step of clicking Sign out.
+To remote wipe Dropbox files from a computer, follow the steps to log out remotely from your computer and check the box next to Delete files from [Account name] Dropbox the next time this computer comes online before the last step of clicking Sign out.

 - Once the deletion is initiated, it’s no longer connected to your account and can’t be undone.